Do you know about LinkedIn’s Name Pronunciation feature? I love it because it has obvious and stealth benefits.

-A Greenhouse survey found 43% of respondents had their names mispronounced in interviews.
+A 2022 Greenhouse survey found 43% of people had their names mispronounced in interviews.

 Then they got miffed.
-But hey, their bad, when they could have prevented many of the problems via LinkedIn.
+But hey, their bad when they could have prevented the problem via LinkedIn.

 Mitigate Job Search Name Discrimination

-Also, if your name is outside the dominant culture, this feature helps you avoid discrimination.
+Also, is your name outside the dominant culture?
+If it is, this feature will help you avoid discrimination.

-A study by the US National Bureau of Economic Research found that people with “racial” names get fewer interviews.
+A 2021 UC Berkeley study found that people with “racial” names get fewer interviews.

 Some of that is racism.

-And, some interviewers won’t talk with people when they fear mispronouncing their names.
+And some interviewers won’t talk with people when they fear getting their names wrong.

-So, if you have a difficult name, be sure to provide an audio recording with its correct pronunciation.
+So, if you have a challenging name, make an audio recording with the right pronunciation.

-Also, given our diverse world, assume your name is difficult for someone.
+Also, given our diverse world, assume your name is challenging for someone.